 7. A glazed extension to Edwardian terraced house

-This two metre extension to the rear of a London terrace has made all the difference to the kitchen.
-Crittal-style glazing works well with the period exterior, while bringing a modern, industrial feel to the inside.
+This 2m extension to the rear of a London terrace has made all the difference to the kitchen.
+Crittall-style glazing works well with the period exterior, while bringing a modern, industrial feel to the inside.